vupatne/Ascent/README.md

 # Ascent
-Simple python web application with mysql, flask and html
+Simple python web application with mysql, flask and html.

 # Install a mysql database to you machine.
 Then create a database as below and run queries.
 CREATE DATABASE ascent;